Ptychography-4-0/ptychography/docs/source/contributing.rst

 .. code-block:: shell

-    > conda create -n libertem-3.7 python=3.7
+    > conda create -n ptychography-3.7 python=3.7

-Now you can create :literal:`python3.7.bat` in your normal LiberTEM environment alongside :literal:`python3.6.bat` and make it execute the Python interpreter of your new libertem-3.7 environment:
+Now you can create :literal:`python3.7.bat` in your normal ptychography environment alongside :literal:`python3.6.bat` and make it execute the Python interpreter of your new ptychography-3.7 environment:

 .. code-block:: bat